glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 Aggregates (structs and enums) that are local to a module enjoy automatic deriviation if all of their components (fields and associated values, respectively) conform.
 The same applies to `@frozen` types exported from a module.
 Finally, conformance is not derived automatically on a conditional basis.
-The only exception is for fields whose conformance is `@unchecked`.

 ### Unexported aggregates